Pastor Zip's US Lutheran Web Links

 A very tiny synod, created in 1997 by a congregation in St. Paul, Minnesota, dissatisfied with the liberal theology and politics of the ELCA, especially the politicized "social screens" then being used for the ELCA pension plan's investments.

-Organized by independent congregations in 1900, this small synod has established hundreds of congregations in Africa and Asia.
+Organized by independent congregations in 1900, this synod of 123 congregations in the US and Canada has established some 1500 congregations in Africa and Asia.
 By subscribing to 2 of the classical Lutheran Confessions (the Small Catechism and the Augsburg Confession) the CLBA offers a Lutheran slant to conservative, American evangelicalism.
 Wikipedia entry

 Church of the Lutheran Confession